Out of Hours Service

 This service has been funded by the Department of Agriculture, Environment and Rural Affairs (DAERA) to support computer access in rural areas.

-The seven pilot libraries involved are Lisnaskea, Irvinestown, Dungiven, Maghera, Whitehead, Saintfield and Omagh.
+The libraries involved are Lisnaskea, Irvinestown, Dungiven, Maghera, Whitehead, Saintfield, Omagh and Banbridge.

 The Out of Hours Service is enabled by technology which works with our existing infrastructure to provide self-service kiosks, public access computers, lighting and security.